liningtonlab/article-pipeline-docs/docs/trouble_shooting.md

 **Some things to try:**

 1. Check your zip file to make sure that is really is NMR data.
 Have you zipped the wrong folder?
 Are there files missing?
 2. Check to make sure that your NMR folders have parameter files in them.
 These files are labelled "procpar" for Varian data and "acqu/acqus" for Bruker data.
+3. Email us at support@npmrd-deposition.org.

 <img src="https://user-images.githubusercontent.com/55040326/162330960-e64253c8-d4a7-402b-b1d6-a95a70266899.png" alt="drawing" width="500"/>